32. Central America part 2 – 2013

 Panama City

-The cruise was over, but not our touring.
-We took a city tour which included “Panama La Vieja”, the city built by the Spanish explorers in 1519.
+Our Panama City tour, included “Panama La Vieja”, the city built by the Spanish explorers in 1519.

 It is in ruins today, but much has been preserved including 115 steps up to the top of a tower.
 The view from the top was great.

-However, the resort offers lots of hikes and activities, and has an awesome pool area and very comfortable rooms.
+The resort offers lots of hikes and activities, and has an awesome pool area and very comfortable rooms.
 It is possible to see Gatun Lake (canal lake) from the grounds of the resort.
 This picture is taken from the dining room.

 We also saw White Faced and Howler monkeys, the blue Morph butterfly and lots of birds including a toucan.